Tanzanian conjoined twins die at age 21

 But Kundy added it was a major achievement that the twins reached age 21.

-Maria and Consolata were taken care of by a congregation of nuns, the Consolata Sisters, and were born at the Consolata Regional Hospital, where their parents left them after birth, according to Sister Jane Lugi.
+Maria and Consolata were taken care of by a congregation of nuns, the Consolata Sisters, and were born at the Consolata Regional Hospital, where their parents left them after birth, according to Sister Jane Nugi.

-"They were very lovely, very enthusiastic," Lugi said.
+"They were very lovely, very enthusiastic," Nugi said.
 "Their plan was to work and to help other people less fortunate in the community.
 They were suffering of course but they were able to live and want to live.
 In spite of the bonding condition, they had passion for life."

 The women had been studying education at Ruaha Catholic University, added Kundy.